Exercises for Patellar Tendonitis

 Read More >

-Here are some of the top exercises for patella instability, subluxation and dislocation.
-These should be done 3x per week, for 3 sets of 15 repeats.
+Here are the top strengthening exercises for patella instability, subluxation and dislocation.
+These should be done 3x per week for 3 sets of 15 repeats.